 The overall business environment continues to remain challenging and this has a resultant effect on overall demand of the company's services.
 The company's strategic focus is to enhance sales growth whilst maintaining profit margins, the success of which remains dependent on overall market conditions.

-In addition to the business risk discussed above, the company's activity is not exposed to financial risks including credit risk and liquidity risk.
+The company's activity is not exposed to any significant financial risks including credit risk and liquidity risk.